Committed to Excellence

 University Park, TX 75205

-The City offers six double tennis courts for recreational tennis play.
+The City offers five double tennis courts for recreational tennis play (Burleson, Caruth, Curtis, Germany, Smith).
 All courts have fiberglass practice backboards and are lighted for evening play.
+Court reservations can be made on RecTrac.

 The parks are available for events such as birthday parties and picnics.
 Park reservations require a security deposit and a land use fee.
 For events over 200 guests, a formal request must be submitted in writing and approved by the City Council.